dn0sar/frontal_poc/README.md

 First, an attacker can leverage hyperthreading to inject these instructions in the front end at the right time, although this is technically challenging.
 Second, we also hypothesize that this could be observed if the CPU mis-speculates to a path with a couple of consecutive movs.
 We did not yet test these two scenarios to see if they produce the same effects as `ATTACKER_SYNC=1`.

 ## Notes on changes from the mainstream SGX-Step
 If you have an app that worked with the SGX-Step library and want to integrate it with our changes (for instance, if you want to analyze the performance counters values), note that we slightly changed the libsgxstep interface to improve stability.
 The APIC counter is now automatically set in `aep_trampoline.S` with the value returned from the `aep_cb_fun` in your `main.c` file.
-Furthermore, we use a divisor of `1` instead of `2` (See [sgx-step/libsgxstep/apic.h](sgx-step/libsgxstep/apic.h)), and we made other changes to improve stability that require a bigger APIC counter value.
+Furthermore, we use a divisor of `1` instead of `2` (See [sgx-step/libsgxstep/apic.h](https://github.com/dn0sar/sgx-step/blob/master/libsgxstep/apic.h), and we made other changes to improve stability that require a bigger APIC counter value.

 In short, if you had a working SGX-Step setup, you might need to roughly double your current `SGX_STEP_TIMER_INTERVAL` (and possibly increase it a bit more after that) to make it work with our changes, and have this value as `return` in your `aep_cb_fun` (instead of calling `apic_timer_irq( SGX_STEP_TIMER_INTERVAL )`).

-Further details about the changes we made are given in the [SGX-Step README](sgx-step/README.md).
+Further details about the changes we made are given in the [sgx-step/README.md](https://github.com/dn0sar/sgx-step/blob/master/README.md) and in Miro Haller's [Bachelor thesis](https://github.com/Miro-H/sgx-accurate-time-msrmts).